 This is also the only real way to give alternate characters a head start.
 Even if you beat the game as FL4K, let’s say, you have to do it all over again as Amara to unlock Mayhem and True Vault Hunter Mode.
 The latter is basically the Borderlands 3 new game plus.
 Enemies are tougher, just like in Mayhem, but you can skip the intro and replay main missions for even further XP and better loot.
 The downside is that you have to beat the whole story again to unlock Mayhem Mode on top of True Vault Hunter.

 The true Borderlands 3 endgame is when you layer all these factors on top of each other — unlocking the biggest loot and level boosts possible.
-Although there isn’t much to actually do with all these high-end gear at the moment.
+Although there isn’t much to actually do with all this high-end gear at the moment.
 You can bet your bottom dollar it will all come in handy with the first round of Borderlands 3 DLC, though.

 To sum things up: skip the side missions in Borderlands 3.
 At least you should at first!
 Save those little buckets of XP and drops for when they matter.
 Mayhem and Guardian ranks will both benefit from the extra patience.
 So will your sanity.
 The game is kind of a slog to replay.
 Leaving yourself some side missions to beat for the first time on True Vault Hunter Mode will give you fresh things to do on a second, more potent playthrough.